Frequently Asked Questions

 Are there communication tutors?

 Peer assistants are available primarily for COM 150 students.
 They are upperclassmen who have excelled in their Communication courses and were carefully selected to assist with this course.
 While each has been assigned to attend one section, you are welcome to meet and work with any or all of them.
 Their job is to help you be successful in this class and get off to a good start in the Communication Department.
-When you need help outside of class each Peer Assistant will have available hours in the Academic Success Center for you to make an appointment.
+When you need help outside of class each Peer Assistant will have available hours in the Center for Academic Success and Accessibility Services for you to make an appointment.

 Tutors may also be available for COM 101.